-Mahalo ā Nui Loa
+Mahalo Ā Nui Loa

-The Hawai'i State Association of Parliamentarians and the authors wish to acknowledge and express their profound gratitude to the Office of Hawaiian Affairs (OHA) of the State of Hawai'i, its directors and its Pouhana, Dr. Kamana'opono M. Crabbe, for OHA's generous grant of funds that have made publication of this book possible.
-Likewise we thank Juanita Kawamoto, Apolei Kaha'i Bargamento and Dante Carpenter for their many expressions of support and encouragement of our request to OHA.
+The Hawai'i State Association of Parliamentarians and the authors acknowledge and express their profound gratitude to the Office of Hawaiian Affairs (OHA) of the State of Hawai'i, its directors and its former Ka Pouhana, Dr. Kamana'opono M. Crabbe, for OHA's generous grant of funds that made publication of the first editon of this book possible.
+Likewise we thank Juanita Kawamoto, Apolei Kaha'i Bargamento and Dante Carpenter for their many expressions of support and encouragement.